Stijnkool/inmanta-test/README.md

 ## Docs

-In the `/docs` folder you can find a basic explanation of the folder structure and what files to what.
+In the `/docs` folder you can find a basic explanation of the folder structure and what files do what.

 ## Time Log